cuatro-costuras/public-baseball/README.md

    - Analyze a pitcher’s ability to consistently repeat the shape of their pitches.
    - Search for a pitcher, select a pitch type, and visualize its movement profile along with a consistency score.

-2. **Movement Distribution App**:
+2. **Movement Profile Distributions App**:
-   - View histograms of horizontal and vertical movement for each pitch type in a pitcher's arsenal.
+   - View violin plots of horizontal and vertical movement, as well as velocity distributions, for each pitch type in a pitcher's arsenal.
-   - Rank pitches by their shape consistency.
+   - Rank pitches by their shape consistency and compare them to other pitchers throwing the same pitch type.

 Both apps utilize the 2024 Statcast monthly data files.